serge-community/zing/docs/server/installation.rst

 Initializing the Configuration
 ------------------------------

-Once Pootle has been installed, you will need to initialize a configuration
+Once Zing has been installed, you will need to initialize a configuration
 file:

 .. code-block:: console

-  (env) $ pootle init
+  (env) $ zing init

-By default the configuration file is saved as :file:`~/.pootle/pootle.conf`.
+By default the configuration file is saved as :file:`~/.zing/zing.conf`.
 You can pass an alternative path as an argument if required - see the :djadmin:`init` command for all of the options.

-.. warning:: This default configuration is enough to experiment with Pootle.
+.. warning:: This default configuration is enough to experiment with Zing.
    **Don't use this configuration in a production environment**.

 The initial configuration includes the settings that you're most likely to